 Surprisingly, we were the only Canadians in our train car.

-Most of the guests on this train were from either western Europe or the southern United States.
-The majority were taking the overnight train from Vancouver to Jasper and a few were taking the train across Canada to Toronto and Montreal.
+Most of the guests on this train were from western Europe or the southern United States.
+The majority were taking the overnight train from Vancouver to Jasper and a few were taking the train across Canada to either Toronto or Montreal.